pagkly/Zed/Investopedia3/How to Use a Venn Diagram.md

 Image by Julie Bang © Investopedia 2020

-You might also draw a Venn diagram to help decide which of two [cars to purchase](https://www.investopedia.com/articles/pf/07/neworusedcar.asp).
+You might also draw a Venn diagram to help decide which of two [[cars to purchase]](https://www.investopedia.com/articles/pf/07/neworusedcar.asp).
 The Venn diagram shows the features that are exclusive to each car and the features that both cars have.

 Below, we see that Car A is a sedan that's powered by gasoline and gets 20 miles per gallon, while Car B is a hybrid, gets 40 miles-per-gallon for mileage, and is a hatchback.